Mick Foley: Sporadic appearances (2018–present)

-On the September 10, 2018 episode of Raw.
+On the September 10, 2018, episode of Raw.
 Foley interrupted Elias with the announcement that in speaking with Stephanie McMahon regarding the upcoming 20th anniversary of his Hell in a Cell match with The Undertaker at King of the Ring that he would be appointed special guest referee for the WWE Universal Championship match between Roman Reigns and Braun Strowman at the September Hell in a Cell PPV event.
-At the event, Brock Lesnar would interfere in the contest with Paul Heyman spraying Foley in the eyes with pepper spray, as a result; the match was ruled a no-contest.
+At Hell in a Cell, Brock Lesnar would interfere in the contest with Paul Heyman spraying Foley in the eyes with pepper spray, as a result; the match was ruled a no-contest.
 Following the show, a Mick Foley 20 Years of Hell special was aired on the WWE Network.
-On the May 20, 2019 edition of Raw, Foley returned to unveil a new championship.
+On the May 20, 2019, edition of Raw, Foley returned to unveil a new championship.
 He unveiled the 24/7 Championship announcing a scramble for the title.
 In July, he announced that he wanted to challenge R-Truth for the championship.
 However, that didn't occur due to being attacked by Bray Wyatt, now appearing as "The Fiend" on Raw.

+On the November 7, 2023, episode of NXT, Foley announced who will be in the qualifiers for the Iron Survivor Challenge at NXT Deadline.